JuliaIntervals/IntervalLinearAlgebra.jl/docs/src/tutorials/linear_systems.md

 solve(A, b, GaussSeidel())
 ```

-For iterative methods, an additional optional parameter `X0` representing the initial enclosure can be given.
+For iterative methods, an additional optional parameter `X0` representing an initial guess for the solution's enclosure can be given.
 If not given, a rough initial enclosure is computed using the [`enclose`](@ref) function.

 ```@example ils
 X0 = fill(-5..5, 4)